 If you have IBS symptoms and you are used to eating foods like store-bought cookies, brownies, cake, and all sorts of other food that is devilishly delicious, don't worry, you can find low FODMAP substitutes that don't mess with your digestive system.

-Check out these two Low FODMAP food companies to find Low FODMAP alternatives:
+Check out these Monash Low FODMAP certified food companies to find Low FODMAP alternatives:

 - FODY Foods

 The Best Way to Follow a Low FODMAP Diet Plan

 The Low FODMAP diet can be difficult to follow due to its restrictions, new shopping habits, and learning which foods you can and cannot eat.
 If you are struggling with knowing which foods you can and cannot eat then click here to read our blog covering this subject: Low FODMAP Foods

 Here are some tips that can help make following a Low FODMAP diet plan a little easier:

 When you're on a Low FODMAP diet, it's important to stay mindful of the foods that you are eating.